dhruvin25799/metube/README.md

   * Displays all vidoes added to your list in a carousel.
   * Liked videos are also displayed in a section here.
   * Clicking on any video you can open it's modal and unlike/remove from list.
+  * You can create new lists from the CTA button
+  * Each List will have it's videos and a delete button on it's thumbnail to delete it from the list.
+  * Each list will have a trash can to delete the list and it's contents.
 * History
   * When you start playing a video, it is automatically added to your history and displayed here.
   * History can be completely cleared on clicking the clear history button.